Lemonatix/how-to-c-and-cpp/README.md

 ```bash
 make run
 ```
-to compile all files and run the files
+to compile all files and run the files.